 - Increased funding for operations: Funding will always be needed to sustain, expand, and improve services.
-MTA is also still awaiting funds for new administration building. - Reinstate Saturday service on Route 60 and connections to Route 75: Reinstating Saturday service is currently in the works. - Trips between campuses in Willits, Ukiah, Fort Bragg: Currently nothing is planned to create trips between campuses, although this can be achieved with existing routes to some extent.
+MTA is also still awaiting funds for the new administration building. - Reinstate Saturday service on Route 60 and connections to Route 75: Six of the twelve Coordinated Plan Outreach Survey respondents agreed there was a need to expand Sunday fixed-route service for Route 60 and Route 75.
+Reinstating Saturday service is currently in the works.

-- Mobility management solution for Covelo and Laytonville: MTA is currently seeking a planning grant for mobility management. - Service to the Redwood Valley Loop: MTA Dial-a-ride is currently serving the entire Redwood Valley Loop. - Additional service between Fort Bragg and Ukiah: An additional route has been added to address this need. - Expand Route 9 to Sundays: There is currently not enough demand to add Sunday service to Route 9. - Restore bus service between Laytonville and Ukiah: MTA is currently seeking a planning grant to restore trips between Laytonville and Ukiah. - Bike racks at bus stops: Some stops have added bike racks; however, this is not feasible for all stops. - Expand MTA Demand Response: Demand response has expanded in Ukiah Valley by eliminating the general public.
+- Trips between campuses in Willits, Ukiah, Fort Bragg: A majority of Coordinated Plan Survey respondents agreed there is a need for an expanded inter-city bus service.
+Coordinated Plan Outreach Survey respondents agreed there is a need for more trips between Willits and Ukiah because many individuals work in Ukiah and live in Willits.
+A majority of respondents also said there is a need to expand Saturday fixed-route bus service for Route 20 Willits/ Ukiah.
+Followed by Route 1, the Willits Local, Route 7, Ukiah Jitney, and Route 5, Bragg about.
+Currently, nothing is planned to create trips between campuses, although this can be achieved with existing routes to some extent. - Mobility management solution for Covelo and Laytonville: MCOG has submitted a Caltrans Sustainable Communities Planning Grant application in 2021 to study mobility options/transit alternatives in Covelo, Laytonville, Brooktrails, Potter Valley, and Hopland. - Service to the Redwood Valley Loop: MTA Dial-a-ride is currently serving the entire Redwood Valley Loop. - Additional service between Fort Bragg and Ukiah: An additional route has been added to address this need. - Expand Route 9 to Sundays: There is currently not enough demand to add Sunday service to Route 9.
+However, a majority of Coordinated Plan Outreach Survey respondents (8 out of 12) said there was a need to expand Sunday fixed-route service for Route 9. - Restore bus service between Laytonville and Ukiah: MCOG is currently seeking a planning grant to study mobility solutions between Laytonville and Ukiah. - Bike racks at bus stops: Some stops have added bike racks; however, this is not feasible for all stops. - Expand MTA Demand Response: Demand response has expanded in Ukiah Valley by eliminating the general public.
 MTA plans to expand demand response in Fort Bragg and the North Coast and keep it open to the general public.